vivaria/edisonrul.ing/docs/source/cards/d/dark-tinker.md

 ### Card Rulings

-●The Trigger Effect is mandatory.
+*   The Trigger Effect is mandatory.
-●This effect only activates when it is sent from your side of the field to your GY.
+*   This effect only activates when it is sent from your side of the field to your GY.
-●This effect does not activate if “Dark Tinker” is sent to your GY under your opponent's control.
+*   This effect does not activate if “Dark Tinker” is sent to your GY under your opponent's control.